-- Support initiatives for synergy/complementarity and coordination of INTPA ECHO funding such as in the Sahel, Mali, Niger and Burkina Faso. - Support nexus initiatives in the CAR, through joint financing and strong coordination.
+- Support initiatives to develop synergies, complementarities and coordination between DG INTPA, DG ECHO and other actors at regional level (e.g. following the approach of the high-level meeting on food and nutrition crises in the Sahel and Lake Chad regions), but also at country level, following recent examples in Mali, Niger or Burkina Faso. - Support nexus initiatives in the CAR, through joint financing and strong coordination.
 To this end, continue to coordinate with the EU Delegation on the possible reprogramming of unspent budget support to redirect it to resilience and food security funding. - Advocate both internally and externally to donors for increased engagement on Yemen. - Advocating with other EU services and donors for increased engagement in Syria for integrated programming that boosts ability of people to earn a living.
 Livelihoods programmes, including agricultural projects, market strengthening, job creation and restoration of basic services.